Generic reporting applications

 The City of Oslo Norway has developed a fantastic app that blends gamification with reporting.
 The app, called Traffic Agent, is designed to enable children to identify and report transport problems they encounter while travelling to school.
 It’s such a great example I’ve added it to the Crowdsourced Streets page in two places: reporting and […]

 The website GovInsider compares four government “complaining apps” designed to provide information to city governments on problems … what we call “reporting” on this website.
 I like the term reporting better … probably because one government agency staffer once asked me, “Why would we pay you to develop an app so people could complain about our […]

+Update: SeeClickFix is ten years old!
+Happy Birthday to a great civic crowdsourcing application!
 SeeClickFix a leader in developing applications and software allowing residents to report issues (crowdsourcing) to governments and agencies just celebrated it’s 2,000,000-th reported issue.
-Ben Berkowitz, the founder of SeeClickFix, just posted a short history of SeeClickFix and announced a new feature they are developing (expected 2016) that will allow the people reporting issues to […]
+Ben Berkowitz, the founder of SeeClickFix, just posted (2015) a short history of SeeClickFix and announced a […]